FabianGarciaXY/Calculator/README.md

 # Calculator
-This is an online calculator based on @TheOdinProject curriculum  using vanilla JS, HTML and CSS.
+This is an online calculator based on @TheOdinProject curriculum  using Typescript, HTML and CSS.